 Physiology: see Biology.
 Political Science.

-Special Lecturer L. Richter.
+Professor R. A. MacKay Special Lecturer L. Richter

-1. Government of the British Commonwealth.-M., W. and F. at 3.30 p. m.
+1. Government of the British Commonwealth.-M., W., and F. at 3.30 p. m.
+R. A. MacKay.

 Books recommended: No text will be prescribed but readings will be assigned from time to time from the following: Ogg: English Government and Politics.
 Dicey: Law of the Constitution.
-Jennings: The Law and the Constitution Cabinet Government.
-Keith: The Governments of the British Empire; Introduction to Constitutional Law.
+Jennings.
+The Law and the Constitution.
+Cabinet Government.
+Keith: The Governments of the British Empire: Introduction to Constitutional Law.
 Kennedy: Constitution of Canada.
-Wheare: The Statute of Westminster.
+Wheare The Statute of Westminster.
 Hancock: Survey of British Commonwealth Affairs; Problems of Nationality.
-Dawson: The Development of Dominion Status, 1900-1936
+Dawson: The Development of Dominion Status, 1900-1936.

-2. International Relations and Problems.-(1939-40).
-M.,W. and F. at 12 m.
+2. International Relations and Problems.-(1941-42).
+M., W. and F. at 12 m.
+R. A. MacKay.

-Prerequisite.-Political Science 1, or History 1.
+Prerequisite.-Two of Political Science 1, Economics I, History IV.